How to Plan a Diverse Wedding

 Music and Special Dances are a Great Way to Incorporate Different Cultures

 Music is a great way to include different faiths and backgrounds.
 “Make sure your DJ or band is familiar with any special dances or songs you want to include at the ceremony or reception,” recommends the wedding music experts from Around Town Entertainment.
-You might even want to search out a band or DJ that specializes in the type of music you’re looking for.
+You might even want to search out a band or DJ that specialises in the type of music you’re looking for.
 If the two of you plan to do a traditional dance that you don’t already know, be sure to sign up for some lessons ahead of time and learn the steps.
 If you really want to make an impression, you could have your entire bridal party learn a specific dance and perform it at the reception.

 Create a Diverse Menu